 In short, the national market system creates interoperability among exchanges.
 Where a company lists has nothing to do with where it continuously trades.
 We’ve seen an analogy in networking.
-Thanks to, you can email someone from your MacBook without the need to know or care about the operating system that the recipient may be running.
+Thanks to internet protocol, you can email someone from your MacBook without the need to know or care about the operating system that the recipient may be running.

 So if your stock will trade everywhere regardless of which U.S. exchange your company lists on, what informs a company’s decision where to list?
 In my experience, there are several reasons, none of which have anything to do with liquidity.